Hytn/AspectSum/README.md

 * tqdm

 ## Datasets
-The [MRED](https://arxiv.org/abs/2110.07474) dataset can be downloaded following the instructions at https://github.com/Shen-Chenhui/MReD
-The [WikiAsp](https://arxiv.org/abs/2011.07832) dataset can be downloaded following the instructions at https://github.com/neulab/wikiasp
+The [MRED](https://arxiv.org/abs/2110.07474) dataset can be downloaded from https://github.com/Shen-Chenhui/MReD The [WikiAsp](https://arxiv.org/abs/2011.07832) dataset can be downloaded from https://github.com/neulab/wikiasp

 ## Data Processing
-First, you should prepare the data and place them in the `raw_data`.
-Next process the data
+First, place the data in `raw_data`.
+Next, processing the data by
 ```bash
 python 1_process_data.py
 ```
-The processed files are in `processed_data`
+The processed files are stored in `processed_data`.
-The following are descriptions of some fields
+Here are some descriptions.
 * **doc**: original document
 * **doc_with_sent_aspect**: aspects with each sentence
 * **sent_controlled_doc**: `[label1, label2, ... ]`, per-sentence label sequence for the meta-review     where `label1` represents the category label for 1st sentence, `label2` for the 2nd sentence and so on